kglw-dot-net/phase1/setlists/_posts/2019-10-12-columbiahalle-berlin-germany.md

 16. Hell

 17. Head On/Pill
-    (Snippets of `Alter Me' and 'Am I In Heaven?')
+    (w/ Alter Me + Am I In Heaven? teases)

-Note: `Doom City' was on the setlist after `Billabong Valley' but wasn't played.
-Stu's flute solo from the 'Head On/Pill' jam is featured in the 'Chunky Shrapnel' concert film.
+Note: Stu's flute solo from the 'Head On/Pill' jam is featured in the 'Chunky Shrapnel' concert film.